otto-de/tesla-microservice/README.md

 ## Features included

 * Load configuration from filesystem.
-* Aggregate a status and application health.
+* Aggregate a status.
+* Reply to a health check.
 * Deliver a json status report.
 * Report to graphite using the metrics library.
 * Manage routes using compojure.
 * Serve content with an embedded jetty.
+* Shutdown gracefully.
+If necessary delayed, so load-balancers have time to notice.

 ## Addons